PandasWhoCode/update-custom-properties/.github/SECURITY.md

 ## Reporting a Vulnerability

-We take the security of PaintBar seriously.
+We take the security of update-custom-properties seriously.
 If you believe you have found a security vulnerability, please report it to us as described below.

 **Please do not report security vulnerabilities through public GitHub issues.**